aiQuest-Intelligence/FastAPI-Tutorials/README.md

 # Complete FastAPI Course

 Welcome to the **Complete FastAPI Course**!
-This comprehensive guide will take you through the basics of FastAPI, a modern, fast web framework for building APIs with Python, to its advanced features.
+This comprehensive guide will take you through the basics of FastAPI, a modern, fast web framework for building `APIs with Python`, to its advanced features.
 Designed for developers of all levels, this course will help you leverage FastAPI's capabilities to build high-performance web applications and APIs.

 ---
 ## Instructor